3 min readValuation & Financials

 Tax Returns That Reconcile to the P&L

-One of the first things buyers and their accountants do is compare your tax returns to your P&L. Material unexplained differences raise flags.
-Small ones are normal.
-Know the answer before they ask the question.
+One of the first things buyers and their accountants do is compare your tax returns to your P&L. Small differences are normal.
+Material unexplained ones raise flags.

 An Addback Schedule